berkeleybop/berkeleybop.github.io/best_practice.md

   - OWL and description logic is necessary for building robust ontologies, but needn't be exposed
   - Minimize philosophy
   - avoid unnecessary abstractions
+- ontologies should have annotations
+   - annotations, as in the sense used by curators
+   - ontologies without annotations are generally of limited use, avoid working on them
 - learn tools and best practice for robust ontology engineering
   - Read [my Onto-Tips](https://douroucouli.wordpress.com/2019/03/09/ontotips-a-series-of-assorted-ontology-development-guidelines/)
   - Use ODK